IsaiaScope/Iso_Obsidian_2.0/JS and TS/JavaScript/Design Patterns/Data/Patterns/Singleton.md

 ## Example (Monostate)

-it doesn't do any constructor magic, making every instance sharing the same data
+it doesn't do any constructor magic, making every instance sharing the same data, a variation but the advice is to not use it

 ```js
 class ChiefExecutiveOfficer {